RodrigoBertotti/askless-js-client/documentation/english_documentation.md

 The URL of the server, must start with `ws://` or `wss://`.
 Example: `ws://192.168.2.1:3000`.

 #### projectName
- Name for this project (optional).
+ Name for this project.
  If `!= null`: the field `projectName` on server side must have the same name (optional).

 #### logger

- Allow customize the behavior of internal logs and enable/disable the default logger (optional).
+ Allow to customize the behavior of internal logs and enable/disable the default logger (optional).

 #####  Params: